Graduate Student, American Studies, Trinity College

 Now we will examine how these events influenced Connecticut and the course of LGBTQ+ history in the state.

-Go to the Connecticut Historical Society’s “Historic Timeline of Connecticut’s LGBTQ Community.”
+Go to the Connecticut Museum of Culture and History’s “Historic Timeline of Connecticut’s LGBTQ Community.”

 Click through and scan the “1970-Today” section.